Virginia Giuffre's family expresses shock over Trump saying Epstein 'stole' her

 Maxwell's lawyers have said she testified truthfully and answered questions “about 100 different people."
 They have said she’s willing to answer more questions from Congress if she is granted immunity from future prosecution for her testimony and if lawmakers agree to satisfy other conditions.

-A message seeking comment about the Giuffre family's statement was sent to Maxwell's attorney Thursday.
+A message seeking comment about the Giuffre family's statement was sent to Maxwell's attorney on Thursday.

 A Trump administration official said the president is not currently considering clemency action for Maxwell.